jielu-ibm/ibmppl/docs/gShell/gShellv2_APIs.md

 ```

 Each command in gShell comes with an argument `--help` for displaying the
-argument info.
+argument information.
 This is helpful if we do not want to memorize all argument
 information.
-Argument without mark `[optional]` is a must.
+Arguments not marked as `[optional]` are mandatory.

-By default, the output information is always organized as in JSON format, although
+By default, the output information is always organized in JSON format, although
 you can convert it into a more human readable format by specifying `--format
 plain` in each command.